Toon324/swendrowski-site/input/posts/NetsuiteInCsharp.md

 The best resource you can reference for integrating is the example C# CLI application that Netsuite provides [here](http://www.netsuite.com/portal/developers/resources/suitetalk-sample-applications.shtml).
 Download the CRM .Net example and take a look - examples of most of what you would want to do are littered throughout the various methods (although poorly explained), and there are a few methods you will want to borrow.

 The first thing you will need to do is reference the Netsuite SOAP service so that C# classes can be generated and the API can be consumed.
-This is done by adding a Web or Service reference [more on that here](http://stackoverflow.com/a/2158270).
+This is done by adding a Web or Service reference ([more on that here](http://stackoverflow.com/a/2158270)).

 The URL you need to consume is **https://webservices.netsuite.com/wsdl/v2016_1_0/netsuite.wsdl**